mbsync

 Enable debugging categories:

-All categories except crash implictly enable verbose mode.
+All categories except crash implicitly enable verbose mode.
 Without category specification, all categories except net-all are enabled.

 -q, --quiet

-Suppress progress counters (this is implicit if stdout is no TTY, or any debugging categories are enabled) and notices.
+Suppress progress counters (this is implicit if stdout is no TTY, or any debugging categories are enabled), notices, and the summary.
 If specified twice, suppress warning messages as well.

 The configuration file is mandatory; mbsync will not run without it.
 Lines starting with a hash mark (#) are comments and are ignored entirely.
 Configuration items are keywords followed by one or more arguments; arguments containing spaces must be enclosed in double quotes ("), and literal double quotes and backslashes (\) must be backslash-escaped.
 All keywords (including those used as arguments) are case-insensitive.
-Bash-like home directory expansion using the tilde (~) is supported in all options which represent local paths.
+Bash-like home directory expansion using the tilde (˜) is supported in all options which represent local paths.
+The reference point for relative local paths is the configuration file’s containing directory.
 There are a few global options, the others apply to particular sections.
 Sections begin with a section-starting keyword and are terminated by an empty line or end of file.
 Every section defines an object with an identifier unique within that object class.

 These options can be used in all supported Store types.